opnfv/samplevnf/docs/testing/user/userguide/03-architecture.rst

 Supported deployment:
 ----------------------
 * Bare-Metal - All VNFs can run on a Bare-Metal DUT
-* Standalone Virtualization: All VNFs can run on SV like VPP as switch, ovs, ovs-dpdk, srioc
+* Standalone Virtualization(SV): All VNFs can run on SV like VPP as switch, ovs, ovs-dpdk, srioc
 * Openstack: Latest Openstack supported